hexya-erp/hexya/doc/roadmap.md

     - [X] CRUD permissions to models and fields
     - [X] Record rules on models
 - [ ] Manage errors the go way in RecordSet methods instead of panicking
+- [ ] Add more type safety in the condition builder
 - [ ] Handle serialization transaction isolation with appropriate retries
 - [ ] Support for SQL views and materialized views
 - [ ] Implement "group by" queries